-Looks like Raj Rajaratnam’s complaints about leaks coming out of the Justice Department have not fallen on deaf ears.
-Raj’s attorney announced today that he has been informed by The DOJ’s Office of Professional Responsibility that it has opened an investigation into alleged leaks by the FBI and the U.S. Attorney’s office to the Wall Street Journal and other news outlets.
+Looks like Raj Rajaratnam’s complaints about leaks coming out the Justice Department on the Galleon case have not fallen on deaf ears.
+Raj’s attorney’s announced today that they have been informed by The DOJ’s Office of Professional Responsibility that it has opened an investigation into alleged leaks by the FBI and the U.S. Attorney’s office to the Wall Street Journal and other news outlets.

 James Gorman, aka “Jimmy G,” is sick and tired of all these reporters suggesting his firm is under some kind of investigation by the Feds.
 Just because Goldman has been charged by the SEC, doesn’t mean Morgan Stanley, which lost a lot more money than GS during the crisis, also bet against its own shitty CDO deals.
 All the noise surely points to a conspiracy of short-sellers.
-And he knows who you are and he will hunt you down.
-Quick, back to watching Miss USA pole dancing before he catches you.
+We know who you are.
+Now go back to watching Miss USA pole dancing.